revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-It is used for storing the non-zero entries for saving the space. which includes one for indices as well as other for values.
+It is used for storing the non-zero entries for saving the space.which includes one for indices as well as other for values.

 </details>
 </blockquote>

 ---

-185. Does Apache Spark provide checkpoints?
+185.Does Apache Spark provide checkpoints?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)